arena-bridge/allure-reports/README.md

 1. Create a Personal Access Token in
    GitHub → Settings → Developer settings → Personal access tokens → Tokens (classic)

+   Select:

    repo(full access)

    workflow

-2. Add the token to the private repository from where the report and artifacts will be generated.
+3. Add the token to the private repository from where the report and artifacts will be generated.

+   Repository → Settings → Secrets and variables → Actions → "New repository secret"

 4. Create a public repository where the reports will be stored.